 The move comes after the regulatory authority over cemeteries, the Bereavement Authority of Ontario, brought it to the township’s attention that burials were happening under the municipality’s licence.

-While the township was not aware the burials were happening until 2015, it wasn’t until this year that BMO considered the operations were being done under the township’s licence.
+While the township was not aware the burials were happening until 2015, it wasn’t until this year that BAO considered the operations were being done under the township’s licence.

 Even though the Grinley Hill Cemetery is deemed abandoned, the Grinley Hill Cemetery (GHC) Committee has been running the site.
 The land is owned by Knox United Church.